-- complete pre-approved internships that link economic and business theory with real-world practices,
+- complete a pre-approved internship that links economic and business theory with real-world practices,

 - interact with business leaders,